 A Party wishing to act as an Electricity Metering Operative (EMO) and/or an Approved Meter Installer (AMI) does not need to complete or maintain Qualification under this REC Schedule, and must instead be (and remain) Accredited under the Metering Accreditation Schedule.

-As a pre-condition to Qualification for each REC Service, each REC Service User will have to demonstrate that it has met the service-specific pre-conditions to becoming a user of that REC Service, as detailed in the following relevant REC Schedule:
+As a pre-condition to Qualification for each REC Service, each REC Service User will. have to demonstrate that it has met the service-specific pre-conditions to becoming a user of that REC Service, as detailed in the following relevant REC Schedule:

 Central Switching Service (CSS) detailed in the Central Switching Service Schedule;